Onyeneke-AC/Final-Year-Project-Hand-Gesture-Recognition-for-Home-Appliances-Control-/README.md

 The model was tested using test_model and it achieved an accuracy of 99.48%.

-The entire project was further documented in Project Report and also presented using Project Presentation.
+The entire project was further documented in Project Report and also presented using Onyeneke Anthony Proposal.

 NB: The control was achieved via relay modules connected to the GPIO pins which either turn ON or OFF depending on the gesture index returned after image processing.